lenvxcodes/lenvxshell2/README.md

 # lenvxshell2
-A remake to the orignal lenvxshell, but its discontinued.
+A remake to the orignal lenvxshell but its discontinued.